evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 {% tab title="LLM as a judge" %}

-**Pass the OpenAI key**.
-It is recommended to pass the key as an environment variable.
-[See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for best practices.
+**Set the OpenAI key** (it's best to set it as an environment variable).
+[See Open AI docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for tips.

 ```python
 ## import os
 ## os.environ["OPENAI_API_KEY"] = "YOUR KEY"
 ```

-Run a few evaluations for all "Answers".
-You will check:
+**Define your evals**.
+Evaluate all "Answers" for:
-* text sentiment (measured on a scale from -1 for negative to 1 for positive)
+* Sentiment (from -1 for negative to 1 for positive)
-* text length (returns an absolute number of symbols)
+* Text length (character count)
-* whether the chatbot denied an answer (returns "OK" or "Denial" labels with an explanation).
-This evaluator will use LLM-as-a-judge (defaults to `gpt-4o-mini`) with a template Evidently prompt.
+* Whether the chatbot denied an answer ("OK" or "Denial" labels with explanations).
+This uses LLM-as-a-judge (defaults to `gpt-4o-mini`) with a template Evidently prompt.

 ```python
 text_evals_report = Report(metrics=[